BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/env-install.md

-# Build a Linux environment
+# Before you begin

-Please make sure that you have installed the Linux system.
+before you begin，please make sure that you have installed the Linux system.
 The installation of the Linux system will not be repeated here.